|

 Leave" Separation anxiety when

-leaving a child "Playing
+child "Playing

 Together" Needs &